FloatStepper/FloatStepper/README.md

 -   Currently only runs with isoAdvector (not MULES).
 -   Plenty of field copying that can probably be avoided to increase efficiency.
 -   Currently a simple time integration of the 6-DoF equations of motion are hardcoded in the *floaterMotion* class.
 The chosen method for Q update guarantees that it stays an orthogonal matrix to machine precission.
--   Possibly buggy behaviour when Center of Mass and Centre of Rotation do not coincide (needs testing).

 ## Funding
 Innovation Fund Denmark Grand Solution project FloatStep (8055-00075B).